 It’s a celebration of democracy

-Democracy is one of the revered political systems in the world today.
+Democracy is one of the most successful political systems in the world today.
 Because of the power it lends to the common public, people become in charge of their lives and get to decide what they want to do and where they want to go.

 It’s a reminder of worse times

-By remembering history and the bad times in it, we will come to appreciate the good times more.
-Additionally, we will also be better prepared on how to deal with our present and future.
+By remembering history and the bad times of the past, we can appreciate the good times more.
+Additionally, we can also be better prepared for dealing with our present and future.

 Constitution Memorial Day dates